 The 11 City Tour has been on my bucket list for quite some time so being able to participate in the 9th edition of this race was a dream come true.
 I arrived in Amsterdam after two long flights from Hawaii the morning before the race and got a ride to Leeuwarden by Paco Freens, the European Blue Planet distributor.
 The weather was stormy and the race organizers decided to cancel the first day due to gale force winds that would not have allowed a safe event.
 This was welcome news as I was jet lagged from two sleepless nights on a plane and a 12 hour time difference.
 We got to watch the finish of the non-stop paddlers on a screen at the event HQ, a ultra marathon where paddlers paddle the entire 220 km course without stopping.
 After a "Prologue" paddle around Leeuwarden we checked into our sleeping boats.
 The paddlers slept on three historic sailing ships that followed the race course, which is great as your room and stuff gets moved for you.
 Our boat, the Johanna, was built in 1897 and was packed with over 30 paddlers.
 The boat was a bit cramped, noisy, humid and smelly at times but the close quarters led to a friendly atmosphere where we quickly got to know each other and it quickly felt like a big paddling family.
 The bunk was a bit too short for me to fully stretch out and one of by room mates was snoring so I could only sleep with ear plugs and I did not sleep well the first couple of nights as I adjusted to the time difference.
 If I do this race again I would make sure to arrive a few days earlier to have time to adjust.

 Since there was no race on the first day we had a chance to explore Leeuwarden and walked up to the top of the leaning tower of Leeuwarden.
 Since the race was shortened to 4 days, the race organizers decided to change the course to go from Leeuwarden directly to Workum, usually the finish of the second day of paddling.
 This new course was 50 km long and the weather was still rough, so we knew we had a tough day of paddling ahead of us.
-Here are a couple of short videos from the rest day showing the stormy conditions.

 First Race Day (Day 2): Leeuwarden to Workum- 50.1 km